Chau-Wai Wong

 Biography

-Chau-Wai Wong received the B.Eng. degree with first class honors in 2008, and M.Phil. degree in 2010, both in electronic and information engineering from The Hong Kong Polytechnic University, and the Ph.D. degree in electrical engineering from the University of Maryland, College Park in 2017.
+Chau-Wai Wong received his B.Eng. degree with first-class honors in 2008, and an M.Phil. degree in 2010, both in electronic and information engineering from The Hong Kong Polytechnic University, and his Ph.D. degree in electrical engineering from the University of Maryland, College Park, in 2017.

-He is currently an Assistant Professor at the Department of Electrical and Computer Engineering and the Forensic Sciences Cluster, North Carolina State University.
-He was a data scientist at Origin Wireless, Inc., Greenbelt, Maryland.
-He was a Research Assistant with the Department of Electrical and Computer Engineering, University of Maryland.
-He was a Research Associate/Assistant with the Department of Electronic and Information Engineering, Hong Kong Polytechnic University.
-His research interests include multimedia forensics, signal and image processing, machine learning, data analytics, and video coding.
+He is currently an Associate Professor at the Department of Electrical and Computer Engineering, Forensic Sciences Cluster, and Secure Computing Institute, North Carolina State University.
+He was a data scientist at Origin Wireless, Inc., Maryland, USA.
+He was a Research Assistant with the University of Maryland.
+He was a Research Associate/Assistant with The Hong Kong Polytechnic University.
+His research interests include machine learning, multimedia forensics, signal and image processing, data analytics, and video coding, with a recent focus on federated learning and generative models.

-Dr. Wong was the recipient of multiple scholarships and awards, including Top-4 Student Paper Award, Future Faculty Fellowship, HSBC Scholarship, and Hitachi Scholarship.
-He is a member of the IEEE and the APSIPA, and he was the general secretary of the IEEE PolyU Student Branch from 2006 to 2007.
+Dr. Wong was the recipient of multiple scholarships and awards, including an NSF CAREER Award, Top Paper and Student Paper Awards, HSBC Scholarship, and Hitachi Scholarship.
+He is a senior member of the IEEE and a member of the APSIPA.
+He is an elected member of IEEE IFS TC (2024–26), IEEE MSA TC (2022–26) and APSIPA IVM TC (2020–24).
+He was a technical program committee (TPC) chair for IH&MMSec’25, an area chair for ICME’21–24, a workshop chair for MIPR’22, a tutorial chair for VCIP’20, and an area chair for MIPR’19.
+He has given tutorials at WIFS’21, CVPR’22, ICASSP’23, and MIPR’24.
 He was involved in organizing the third edition of the IEEE Signal Processing Cup in 2016 on electric network frequency forensics.

 Education